 - Former Member, Committee on Professional Ethics, New York State Bar Association

 Regularly publishes on securities litigation and complex civil procedure, and regularly publishes articles on these subjects, including in The Cornell Law Review, The Fordham Law Review, The George Washington Law Review, The University of Pennsylvania Journal of Business Law, and The Harvard Law School Forum on Corporate Governance and Financial Regulation.
-He is also the author of treatise chapters on New York Jurisdiction (West 2013) and Securities Class Actions (LexisNexis 2014).
+He is also the author of treatise chapters on New York Jurisdiction and Securities Class Actions.

 “M&A Litigation,” co-author, The Mergers & Acquisitions Review (Law Business Research, 9th Ed.), August 2015.